Great Warley: Buildings, structures and attractions

 Warley Place is a 10.1 hectare nature reserve and is managed by the Essex Wildlife Trust.
 In the late nineteenth and early twentieth centuries this site was the home and garden of the leading horticulturalist, Ellen Willmott, described by Gertrude Jekyll as 'the greatest living gardener', who planted many plants from all over the world, some of which still survive.
-The site remained derelict after Willmott death, after a development for the site failed until the site was leased to the Essex Wildlife Trust in 1977, who uncovered the structure of the garden.
+The site remained derelict following Willmott's death, after a development for the site failed, until the site was leased to the Essex Wildlife Trust in 1977, whoch uncovered the structure of the garden.
 The site has been Grade II listed since 1987.